kareem743/GraphLoom/Evaluation.md

-# Project: Intelligent GraphRag Integration for Enhanced Guidance

-This project aims to enhance software engineer productivity when working with complex codebases through an intelligent GraphRag integration.
-This document outlines the methodology used to evaluate its effectiveness.

-## Evaluation Methodology
+# Evaluation Methodology

 Our evaluation employs a multi-faceted approach, focusing on how well the system assists software engineers.
 We break down the evaluation into the system's core components (retrieval and generation) and assess its real-world impact through user studies and task-specific benchmarks on actual codebases.

 ### 1. Retrieval Evaluation (Finding the Right Code)

-We assess the system's ability to accurately locate relevant code structures (e.g., functions, classes, dependencies) within the codebase graph (e.g., Neo4j) based on user queries.
+We assess the system's ability to accurately locate relevant code structures (e.g., functions, classes, dependencies) within the codebase graph (e.g., stored in Neo4j) based on user queries.

 *   **Goal:** Check if the system finds the *correct* and *complete* set of code elements quickly.
 *   **Metrics:**